tify-iiif-viewer/tify/README.md

 - **`viewer`**: object

 	An object with options for OpenSeadragon, TIFY’s image rendering component.
 [See its documentation](https://openseadragon.github.io/docs/OpenSeadragon.html#.Options) for all available options.

+- **`zoom`**: floating-point number, default `null`

+	Sets the initial zoom level.
+The higher the number, the deeper the zoom.
+By default, zoom is set automatically so that the full image is visible.

 An example with most available options set to non-default values: